raisely/parkes-router/README.md

 ```
 # Usage
 pakes-router allows you to utilize a custom `router.resource()` method allowing the nesting
-and chaning of parkes-controllers together, which can be limited to specific CRUD
+and chaining of parkes-controllers together, which can be limited to specific CRUD
 actions.

 ## Implementation